About CUStudent Disability Services

 Residence Hall Accommodations

 Based on disability and related documentation, students may need accommodations in the residence hall to gain full access to the residential aspects of college life.
-Students making residential requests are encouraged to apply for disability-accommodations as early as possible; preference will be given to residential accommodation requests made early and individual-room placements cannot be guaranteed for students applying for disability-related accommodations after May 15 preceding the fall semester of enrollment.
-Residential accommodation requests received after the May 15 deadline will be handled on an as-available basis as remaining placements allow.
+Students making residential requests are encouraged to apply for disability-accommodations as early as possible.
+Residential accommodations will be handled as availability allows.

 Emotional Support Animals (ESA)